davimber/aialignmentideas/humanwrittenideas.md

 Fifth, maybe injecting an AI character into academic papers or philosophy though experiments could be good.
 Possibly just elevating the "average smartness of thoughts" an AI character is supposedly having could improve downstream behavior.

-### Innculate All Pretraining Data and Potentially Postraining Too
+### Inoculate All Pretraining Data and Potentially Postraining Too
 What if the LLM was good at modeling all of the internet, but separated such model from its sense of self.
 Basically, it can predict how bad characters might talk and actions they take, but separate that from its own choices.
-I wonder if various innoculation stratgies could help do this?
+I wonder if various inoculation strategies could help do this?
 Naively, what if every pretraining document had some header that was "You are an AI.
 Please try to model the text that follows."
 I suspect the naive approach might not work too well.
 Simply memorizing this line and placing it before all generated text wouldn't necessarily improve a sense of self.
-But maybe this innoculation could be improved.
+But maybe this inoculation could be improved.
 For example, what if this header was massively varied.
 It could include chunks of its constitution.
 Or stories about itself.